cryptoAnirudh/password-strength-analyzer/README.md

-# password-strength-analyzer
-🔐 Password Strength Analyzer
+# 🔐 Password Strength Analyzer

+## Overview
-A modern Python GUI application built using CustomTkinter that analyzes password strength in real time.
-It helps users create strong, secure passwords by checking length, complexity, and common vulnerability patterns.
+The **Password Strength Analyzer** is a modern Python-based GUI application developed using **CustomTkinter**.
+It analyzes password strength in real time and helps users create strong and secure passwords by evaluating length, character complexity, and common vulnerability patterns.

+This project is suitable for **academic submissions**, **final-year projects**, and for learning **password security best practices**.

+---

-✨ Features
+## ✨ Features

-📊 Real-time password strength analysis
+- 📊 Real-time password strength analysis

-🔐 Strength indicator with progress bar and score
+- 🔐 Strength indicator with progress bar and score

-✅ Live checklist for password requirements
+- ✅ Live checklist for password requirements

-💡 Smart suggestions to improve weak passwords
+- 💡 Intelligent suggestions to improve weak passwords

-🎲 Strong password generator
+- 🎲 Secure random password generator

-👁 Show/Hide password option
+- 👁 Show / Hide password functionality

-📋 One-click copy to clipboard
+- 📋 One-click copy to clipboard

-💾 Securely save password analysis (hashed)
+- 💾 Secure storage of password analysis using hashing

-🌙 Dark mode modern UI
+- 🌙 Modern dark-themed user interface

+---

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-Python
+- Python

-CustomTkinter
+- CustomTkinter

-Tkinter
+- Tkinter

-Regular Expressions
+- Regular Expressions (Regex)

-SHA-256 Hashing
+- SHA-256 Cryptographic Hashing

+---

-🚀 How to Run
+## 🚀 How to Run

-Install required dependency:
+### 1. Install Dependencies

 pip install customtkinter

-Run the application:
+2. Run the Application

-app.py
+python app.py